|Riding Style||All Mountain Freestyle|

 Powder: This is a true twin with a centered stance and a lot of camber going on here so this isn’t going to be great in powder.
 It’s tail/tip turns up a bit offering a little rocker but this is only really better than a true camber board.
 It’s going to be some work here but those that like camber still will appreciate the added float.

 Turn Initiation and Carving– On the easy side of Moderate.
-It’s fun to make any kind of turn on this board.
+It’s fun to make any kind of a turn on this board.
 Short Radius turns are pretty responsive and medium radius turns are fun.
 When you lay into a carve there is a nice positive return coming out of it.
 The pop here really makes carving fun and it’s better than most twins we came across.
 There isn’t one kind of turn that stands out as the best but all were just shy of being excellent.
 It has the camber feel with less of the camber consequences when you aren’t on your game.

 Speed: This isn’t as fast as the Burner but it handles chatter very well without punishing you when the terrain is less than ideal.
 Salomon understands speed well and even some of their more all mountain freestyle focused boards seem to benefit from it.

-Uneven Terrain: It didn’t have that typical feel that the Villain or Man’s board did that wants to make you pay for riding slow in crappy hard terrain.
+Uneven Terrain: It didn’t have that typical feel that the Villain or Man’s board did that wants to make you pay for riding slowly in crappy hard terrain.
 It’s not the best out there but it can handle most conditions well with a good pair of shock absorbent bindings.

 Approximate Weight– Easy on the average Knee going up the chair lift.
-It didn’t feel heavy or like a fly weight.
+It didn’t feel heavy or like a flyweight.
 It just felt like it was in the middle ground.

 Edge Hold: Salomon has some good side cut’s that offer what we feel is the perfect kind of edge hold.
 It is not overly grippy and performs well in everything except ice.
 From Snowment to powder the edge hold feels appropriate.
-If you are a rider who lives in icy places like the East Coast you might benefit more from a board with magnetraction but it’s not going to be a night mare.
+If you are a rider who lives in icy places like the East Coast you might benefit more from a board with magnetraction but it’s not going to be a nightmare.

 Flex: Salomon Calls this an 8 when it comes to flex but to us it feels more like a 5.
 From outside the bindings to the tip/tail the flex feels soft and easy to butter.
-In between the bindings the flex is stiffer.
+In between the bindings, the flex is stiffer.
 This is the flex that will allow you to straight line a hill one run and butter around on the next.
 We really like this flex configuration.
-For us it felt like there was speed without the consequences of a stiff flex.
+For us, it felt like there was speed without the consequences of a stiff flex.